Praneethkr2003/AgriPDF-App/README.md

 ## ✨ Credits

-Built by [Your Name] using OpenAI, Streamlit, and modern NLP tools to support better understanding of agricultural documents.
+Built by Praneeth and Kaif from Aegion dynamics as intern in NLP using OpenAI, Streamlit, and modern NLP tools to support better understanding of agricultural documents.

 ## ✨ WorkFlow